In this post, I’ve curated 100 fun and productive things to do when bored: Positive boredom busters to fight off boredom in your life forever!

 I love, love, love me some pillows!

-Updating your bedding can change the entire look of your room and maybe even lead to more re-decorating ideas like paint or adding some new artwork.
+Updating your bedding can change the entire look of your room and maybe even lead to more redecorating ideas like painting or adding some new artwork.

 97. Do a deep conditioning mask on your hair